MoisesHDAndrade/WebChat/README.md

 # Django Web Chat
-> A simple chat application using django with channels
+> A simple chat application using django with channels and Bootstrap 5